It goes without saying that cracked or chipped tiles are a big challenge for most homeowners.

 The problem with doing that is because the filler is porous, it attracts dirt and grime which quickly discolors the repaired surface and makes it highly noticeable.

-Tile Fix is a glossy, pre-colored, water-resistant nano sealant so it dries with a gloss finish which means it’s non-porous so it won’t discolor due to wear and tear.
+**MAGICEZY TILE FIX and TILE REPAIRezy are glossy, pre-colored, water-resistant fillers so they dry with a gloss finish which means it’s non-porous so it won’t discolor due to wear and tear.

 Mistake #3: Ineffective Repair Products that Don’t Adhere Strongly and Have Poor Flexibility

 When you buy any repair product designed to fill damage, you automatically expect it’s going to strongly adhere to the damaged surface.